NatachaBartu/space-up/README.md

 # Active Record Associations and Database Relation
 ### Users table

-- The User can have just one on profile and one association to address table.
+- The User can have just one association with profile table.
 - The Users can have many trips.
 - The Users can be also Sellers and Buyers.
 - The Users can can have one Order into the relation Order model.
 ### Profile table
 - The profile table belongs to a User.

-### Address table
-- The address table has one User.

 ### Trip table
 - The trip table belongs to a User table, Planet table and Cabin table.